IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/BusinessPartnersAccess.md

 In some cases BPs do not have their IBM Ids associated with their companies partner profile, which affects their access to IBM Technology Zone and results in Error 403.

-Steps to resolve:
+**Steps to resolve**

-Have the BP reach out to their company authorized profile administrators [APA] to have their IBM id attached to their company partner account.
+Have the business partner reach out to their company authorized profile administrators [APA] to have their IBMid associated with their company partner account.
-If they do not know their APA, they can go to PP and use the chatbot or contact PP support Desk www.ibm.com/partnerplus/member
+If the BP does not know their APA, they can go to Partner Plus and use the chatbot or contact the [Partner Plus Support Desk](https://www.ibm.com/partnerworld/resources/support) (https://www.ibm.com/partnerworld/resources/support).
-Once their account is attached, they will be able to access IBM Technology Zone.
+Once their account is attached they will be able to access Asset Repo.

+If a business partner has already been successfully onboarded to their company profile, partners will need to ensure that they are using the same IBMid that was registered to their company profile.
+The IBMid used to sign into Partner Plus, IBM Training, or ePricer for example would be the same IBMid they would use to login to IBM Technology Zone.
+If they can not access any of these sites, Partner Plus support can help determine the correct IBMid that they should be using to login to these platforms.

 # Helpful Information for Company APA
 How to add an employee under a Company profile: